Ruturajn/Sypherize/RoadMap.md

   stuff like, variable declarations, assignments, function definitions, return types, etc. Decide, what your delimiters, and expression terminators will be.
-- The delimiters can be a whitespace, carriage return, newline character, colons, commas, parenthesis, etc.
+- The delimiters are generally whitespace, carriage returns (if you are on Windows) and newline characters, but they can be anything based on your choice and taste.
 - Start writing the compiler in **C** (Obviously !!).
 - Begin, by getting the path to the file, that needs to be compiled as an argument.
 This would generally happen in the main function.